meadoch1/baseball_stats/README.md

 3. Feature testing of the CLI is yet to be implemented.
 4. Computation for the Triple Crown winner is incomplete.
 A better understanding of the parameters for winning the Triple Crown is needed and possibly more data is required.
 5. A review of the tests to ensure adequate coverage is pending.
 Thus more tests might be merited.
+6. A refactoring of the question objects to move responsibilities for formatting output is needed.
+7. A command in the CLI to allow setting configuration parameters for the data files and the fantasy scoring values is needed.
+8. Utilization of the Master file to have player's names to display is yet to be implemented.

 ## Contributing